 15. Do you want to add any custom iRules to this configuration?
-Advanced

 Select if have preexisting iRules you want to add to this implementation.
 While iRules can provide additional functionality not present in the iApp, iRules are an advanced feature and should be used only if you understand how each iRule will affect your deployment, including application behavior and BIG-IP system performance.

-For more information on iRules, see https://devcentral.f5.com/HotTopics/iRules/tabid/1082202/Default.aspx.
+For more information on iRules, see https://clouddocs.f5.com/api/irules/.